codess-aus/AI-100/design.md

 ## 3. Design solutions that implement the Microsoft Bot Framework

+Example: You are designing a bot that uses Azure Bot Service and Azure Bot Framework.
+The bot will be integrated into your company's website.
+The bot must allow users to enter freeform feedback regarding their like or dislike of a product.
+The bot must then interpret the user's feedback.
+If the feedback is negative, the bot must display one set of options.
+If the feedback is positive, the bot must display a different set of options.

+Cognitive Services Text Analytics can extract key phrases from text and determine positive or negative sentiment, returning a sentiment result between O and 1, with O being negative and 1 being positive.You can use the returned values to determine the next options to provide to the user.

+Cognitive Services Personalizer allows you to present the best experience to users by using machine learning models that analyze real-time behavior.
+It will choose which video to play next, like YouTube, based on what you play and what you skip.

+LUIS allows applications to understand what a user wants when it is expressed in his or her own words.
+It uses custom machine learning intelligence to predict natural language meaning and return relevant information.

 ## 4. Design the compute infrastructure to support a solution

 ## 5. Design for data governance, compliance, integrity, and security